elysium-suite/minos/README.md

 # Minos Scoring Engine

+Minos is deprecated.
+It may still work for your use case, but consider using [DWAYNE-INATOR-5000](https://github.com/DSU-DefSec/DWAYNE-INATOR-5000) for service uptime checks and [sarpedon](https://github.com/elysium-suite/sarpedon) for remote vulnerability remedation reporting.

+---

 Minos acts as a service uptime scorer (ex. your service has been up 50% of the time, and is down right now).
 It is based on DSU's DefSec Club [Scoring Engine](https://github.com/DSUDefSec/ScoringEngine).

 ## Installation